 Along with the extra stress and worry that the open gradebook may create, students also note that this process may make the teacher’s job even harder.
 “I think the teachers may become really annoyed.
 Students will constantly be coming to office hours to get back any credit they can,” Ofir Savir ’28 explained.

-The open gradebook may vary significantly in differents aspects depending on each individual teacher and the way they conduct their classrooms.
+The open gradebook may vary significantly in different aspects depending on each individual teacher and the way they conduct their classrooms.
 While some teachers may reveal total grades each week or after each test, some may not give any holistic number grades for the year.

 Though there are some people who see drawbacks to moving forward with an open gradebook, there are also many benefits that can increase motivation and performance overall.
 “The open gradebook allows students to reflect on their work quickly.
 I also believe that students should have access to know how they did and what to improve on,” Lamela described.